Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Exclude-Logical-Volumes.md

 ## Overview

-The ***Logical Volume Exclusion*** feature, introduce the capability of excluding logical volumes from being alerted.
+The ***Logical Volumes Exclusion*** feature, introduce the capability of excluding logical volumes from being alerted.
 This feature, introduced in the [2025-02-05 release](../../Overview/Whats-New#2025-02-05), enables both Greenfield and Brownfield customers to customize the exclusion of specific logical volumes (i.e.: **D:** or **/snap/snapd/21759** logical volumes) during or after the deployment of AMBA-ALZ.
 This feature, supported on both Windows and Linux based virtual machines as well as on both Azure and Hybrid virtual machines, allows the use of a specific tag containing the logical volume names as its value, to ensure the passed entities are not included in the disk alerts.

 ## How this feature works